gazebosim/gz-transport/docs/messages/messages.rst

 messages directly.
 The most common problem with custom Protobuf messages is often the integration of the message generation into the build system of your project.
-Next, you can find an example of a publisher and subscriber using a custom Probofuf message integrated with CMake.
+Next, you can find an example of a publisher and subscriber using a custom Protobuf message integrated with CMake.

 Download the `publisher_custom_msg.cc
 <https://bitbucket.org/ignitionrobotics/ign-transport/raw/default/example/publisher_custom_msg.cc>`_